invidian/secure-and-reproducible-arch-linux/README.md

 ##### Configuring and securing other YubiKey applets

 YubiKey has also other applets available to use, like OATH-TOTP or FIDO which supports protecting with credentials.
-If you plan to use those applets and you prefer to have them secured, follow the steps similar to above to generate unique keys/passwords and store them on Offline Secure Volume.
+If you plan to use those applets and you prefer to have them secured, follow the steps similar to above to generate unique keys/passwords and store them on Offline Backup Volume.

 This guide will later on use OATH-TOTP for TPM authenticity validation, but it does not require password protection.